▶️ LISTEN TO THIS ARTICLE

 Looking Forward: The Six-Month Horizon

 The infrastructure pieces are landing simultaneously.
 Model Context Protocol provides standardized interfaces for agents to access data and tools.
 A2A Protocol specifies how agents discover each other's capabilities.
 Information bottleneck compression makes coordination economically viable.
-Within six months, we'll see production deployments combining these — agents that negotiate their own coordination protocols rather than executing predefined workflows.
+Within six months, we'll see production deployments combining these, with agents that negotiate their own coordination protocols rather than executing predefined workflows.

-The question isn't whether agents will coordinate autonomously—the research demonstrates they can.
+Agents will coordinate autonomously in more settings.
+The research demonstrates they can, but it does not prove that every form of coordination is safe, legible, or useful.
 The question is whether the infrastructure we're building allows us to understand, audit, and constrain that coordination when it matters.
-JPMorgan COIN succeeds because humans designed the coordination protocol and monitor outcomes.
-The next generation won't have that legibility.
 The systems that thrive will be those that solve interpretability for distributed coordination, not just individual agent reasoning.
-That's the real frontier—not better agents, but comprehensible swarms.

 Sources